 REGULATIONS

-• The winner is invited to present a lecture at the ESPE Annual Meeting
+• The winner will be invited to present a lecture at the ESPE Annual Meeting.

 ELIGIBILITY